 We’ll also ask you for some documentation to prove your identity, as well as a description of what your company does and where.
 Once you’ve filled in these details, the application is sent to our team to be checked.
 Most of the time you can just sit back and relax, though sometimes we might reach out to you to confirm a few specifics.Open a business account today

 How do I move to Revolut from my old bank?

 Moving to Revolut is easy – no vans, boxes or heavy lifting necessary.
-You simply have to open a Revolut for Business account and transfer money into it.
+You simply have to open a Revolut Business account and transfer money into it.

-What if I’m already a Revolut for Retail customer?
+What if I’m already a Revolut customer?

 Normally, your monthly account fee is deducted from your business account balance.
 We only ask you for payment card information in case you forget to top up – and it’s fine to list any personal debit or credit card as your backup payment option.

 You can read more about our “pay as you grow” billing options here.